sunsingerus/kubernetes-setup/README.md

 aws_access_key_id = XXX
 aws_secret_access_key = YYY
 ```
-So in our case `AWS_PROFILE` env var would point to `altinity` and we have the whole statement as:
+So in our case `AWS_PROFILE` env var would point to `altinity` section and we have the whole statement as:
 ```bash
 export AWS_PROFILE=altinity
 ```
 Now, we are ready to manage clusters!

-More docs om how to setup profile and users: [https://github.com/kubernetes/kops/blob/master/docs/aws.md](https://github.com/kubernetes/kops/blob/master/docs/aws.md)
+More docs on how to setup profile and users: [https://github.com/kubernetes/kops/blob/master/docs/aws.md](https://github.com/kubernetes/kops/blob/master/docs/aws.md)

 ## Configure DNS
 If you are using Kops 1.6.2 or later, then DNS configuration is optional.